As the key stakeholder of a growing business, you know that your time is best spent focusing on your core competencies, not managing your IT.

 Next, you should sign a service level agreement (SLA) with the managed services provider.
 The contract will define the responsibilities of both parties, the services to be offered, and the possible response time, among other things.

-Enlist a Product Manager for Onboarding
+Enlist a Project Manager for Onboarding

 The transition to your new MSP should not be abrupt.
 A good managed services provider will have a dedicated project manager on staff to ensure a smooth onboarding process.
 The project management team will outline a schedule for the transition and facilitate the necessary channels for dialogue